john-cd/rust_howto/bk/drafts/other/written-in-rust/index.md

-# Software built in Rust
+# Software Built in Rust

 This section provides a few examples of software written in Rust, organized by topic, to give an idea of what has been and can be built with Rust.
 The [`awesome-rust`][awesome-rust-github] repository contains a far more complete list of Rust applications, dev tools, and libraries.